 Break the monocultures, bring on the multicultures!
 The aim of Fields of Multiculture is to point out the dangers and disadvantages of agricultural monocultures through the prism of visual art.
 Resident artists from all over Europe in cooperation with scientists from Slovak Agricultural University will transform several hectare sized and rather dull fields into visually interesting and colorful works of large scale land art.
 These will serve as striking invitations to the city for those coming to Nitra 2026 by highway.
 And will make just driving by much harder.
 Fields of Multiculture is a unique co-creation project bringing together artists, agricultural researchers and local farmers.

-You can find our complete proposed artistic programme and projects in our Bid Book Nitra 2026 – Breaking Point on pp. 20-28.You can download and read it here (pdf, 7.1 mb) You can download and read it in slovak here (pdf, 3.2 mb)
+You can find our complete proposed artistic programme and projects in our Bid Book Nitra 2026 – Breaking Point on pp. 20-28.You can download and read it in english here (pdf, 7.1 mb) You can download and read it in slovak here (pdf, 3.2 mb)